zopefoundation/z3c.jsonrpc/src/z3c/jsonrpc/README.txt

 Many thanks to Jim Washington for the work on zif.jsonserver.
 This project uses many code writen by Jim.
-I implemented an additional python JSONRPC proxy which can comunicate with the server.
-This means we can use this library for call JSON from python to python.
+I implemented an additional python JSONRPC proxy which can communicate with the server.
+This means we can use this library to call JSON from python to python.
 The JSON-RPC proxy uses similar patterns like the XML-RPC implementation.

-There is also a additional xmlhttp and json javascript implementation wich offers a JSON-RPC proxy implementation for JavaScript.
+There is also an additional xmlhttp and json javascript implementation which offers a JSON-RPC proxy implementation for JavaScript.

 This project provides the proposed request type "application/json".
 The request type "application/json-rpc" is supported as long it is not officialy deprecated.

 The goal of this project is to provide a JSON-RPC implementation.
-Simply Browser views wihch handle JSON calls with a BrowserRequest are not supported by this package.
+Simple Browser views which handle JSON calls with a BrowserRequest are not supported by this package.
 I'm still not sure if this is good or bad and in which direction I will go with this package.

-Some of my goals are right now, but can change in the future if I'll understand all the concepts arround JSON, e.g. JSPON, JSONP, CrossSite etc:
+Some of my goals are right now, but can change in the future if I'll understand all the concepts around JSON, e.g. JSPON, JSONP, CrossSite etc:

 - provide a secure way to handle JSON calls from client to server.
   I hope we can implement JSONRequest some days.
-CrosSite seems to use a intereting concept
+CrossSite seems to use a intereting concept

 - Simple pythonic implementation